YJNWI/protoH-emergent-life/README.md

 ## Recommended GitHub tagline

-> **Artificial-life experiment where protohumans start without concepts and may develop functional ideas of refuge, danger, death and auto-life through experience.**
+> **Artificial-life experiment where protohumans start without concepts and a detector tracks learned ideas like refuge, danger, death and auto-life, aiming to explore whether one can develop a functional proto-belief of being alive.**

 ---

 ## License

-This project is distributed under the **BSD 3-Clause License**.
+This project is distributed under the **Apache License 2.0**.

-Copyright (c) 2026, **YJNWI**.
+Copyright 2026 **YJNWI**.

-That license allows people to:
+The Apache License 2.0 allows people to:

 - use the project;
 - study it;